Gele (electoral ward)

-Gele is the name of one of the electoral wards in the town and community of Abergele, Conwy County Borough, Wales.
+Gele was one of the electoral wards to Conwy County Borough Council and remains a community ward for the town council of Abergele, Conwy County Borough, Wales.
 It covers the southern part of the town and a more rural area to the southeast including the settlement of St George.
 It takes its name from the River Gele which runs through the western part of the ward.

 As of 2016 the estimated ward population of the ward was about 4,600, with 22.7% able to speak Welsh.

 County council elections

-The ward elects three county councillors to Conwy County Borough Council and, at the May 2017 election, the seats were won by Independent councillor David Wood and Conservative Party councillors Mark Baker and Pauline Heap-Williams.
+The ward elected three county councillors to Conwy County Borough Council and, at the May 2017 election, the seats were won by Independent councillor David Wood and Conservative Party councillors Mark Baker and Pauline Heap-Williams.
 It has been represented by a wide variety of political parties since 1995, including a Liberal Democrat (1995-2004) and a Plaid Cymru representative (2012–17).

-In December, 2022 after Cllr Andrew Wood was re-elected to represent the ward, it was reported that he had broken the law by voting by operating his phone whilst driving, an opposition councillor described it as being "completely reckless".
+In December 2022 after Cllr Andrew Wood was re-elected to represent the new ward, Gele and Llanddulas, it was reported that he had broken the law by voting by operating his phone whilst driving, an opposition councillor described it as being "completely reckless".